Corn Bread Stuffed Pork Chops

 - 1 tablespoon butter

-- Select saute setting on a 3/6-qt. electric pressure cooker.
+- Select saute setting on a 3- or 6-qt. electric pressure cooker.
 Adjust for medium heat; add bacon.
 Cook and stir until crisp.
 Remove with a slotted spoon; drain on paper towels.
-Add onion to drippings; cook and stir until tender, x-x minutes.
+Add onion to drippings; cook and stir until tender, 3-4 minutes.
 Remove to a small bowl.
 Stir in stuffing mix, apple, pecans, raisins, 2 tablespoons broth, sage, allspice and bacon.
-Cut a pocket in each pork chop by slicing almost to the bone; fill with stuffing.
+Cut a pocket in each pork chop by slicing almost to the bone.
+Fill with stuffing; secure with toothpicks.